JetBrains/guide/site/django/tutorials/django-aws/github-actions/index.md

 ![aws-ecr-4](./steps/step17.png)

-We have successfully created a private repository in ECR and name it as **demo**.
-As you can see in the **manual.yml** file that we have hardcoded the repository name to be **“demo”**, instead you can configure it as a secret.
+We have successfully created a private repository in ECR and name it as _demo_.
+As you can see in the `manual.yml` file that we have hardcoded the repository name to be “demo”, instead you can configure it as a secret.
 So, you don’t need to modify your yaml file in future in case you change your repository name.

 ## Tagging

 We have done all the configuration.
-Now, I will create a new release and name it **1.0**.
+Now, I will create a new release and name it _1.0_.

 ![tag-first-version](./steps/step18.png)